Founded by early prostate endoscopists

 In the spring of 1949, Tom Chapman, Henry Stewart and John Swinney met with Tom Lane at the Meath Hospital in Dublin.
-This two-day session was the idea of Tom Chapman: to use his own words:
+This two-day session was the brainchild of Tom Chapman and, to use his own words:

 Chapman, Stewart and Lane had at that time been “punching prostates” for more than ten years and so treated 80% of their patients with bladder outlet obstruction.

-In Newcastle, William Wardill had developed similar skills with the Thompson Cold Punch after visiting the Urology Section at the Mayo Clinic, with Tom Lane, in the mid-1930’s.
-He was a remarkable surgeon and, on his return to Newcastle, he set up a Department of Prostatic Surgery.
-Punching prostates was about the only urological operation he did.
-Without doubt, Tom would have invited him to the foundation meeting of the Punch Club, but Wardill refused to work in the NHS and resigned.
-John Swinney returned from the USA to fill his post at Newcastle General Hospital.
+In Newcastle, William Wardill had developed similar skills with the Thompson cold punch after visiting the Urology Section at the Mayo Clinic with Tom Lane in the mid-1930’s.
+Wardill was a remarkable surgeon and, on his return to Newcastle, he set up a Department of Prostatic Surgery.
+Punching prostates was almost the only urological operation he did.
+Without doubt, Lane would have invited him to the foundation meeting of the Punch Club, but Wardill refused to work in the NHS and resigned.
+John Swinney then returned from the USA to fill his post at Newcastle General Hospital.

-The group decided to hold a meeting, each year, at a member’s centre.
-Everything was to be informal: no minutes or records.
-At the dinner, which was usually held on the first evening, there were to be no speeches but, until his sudden death at a comparatively early age, Tom Chapman proposed a characteristically humorous and witty vote of thanks.
+The group decided to hold a meeting each year at a member’s centre.
+Everything was to be informal, with no minutes or records.
+At the dinner, usually held on the first evening, there were to be no speeches but, until his sudden death at a comparatively early age, Tom Chapman proposed a characteristically humorous and witty vote of thanks.